cesium-ml/cesium/doc/examples/EEG_Example.md

 for any type of time series data; here we've chosen a few generic features that do not have any special biological significance.

-If Celery is running, the time series will automatically be split among the available workers and featurized in parallel; setting `use_celery=False` will cause the time series to be featurized serially.
+By default, the time series will featurized in parallel using the `dask.multiprocessing` scheduler; other approaches, including serial and distributed approaches, can be implemented by passing in other `dask` schedulers as the `get` argument to `featurize_time_series`.

 ```python
 from cesium import featurize